reisir/tools/pages/01.home/02.writers-guide/docs.md

 ### Aligning content

-To align content like images next to text, use the row and divider shortcodes.
+To align content like images next to text (or multiple images side by side), use the row and divider shortcodes.
 A row can have any number of dividers.
 Rows can contain any elements.

 #### Example: